AElfProject/aelf-docs/docs/quick-start/developers/single-pool-staking-dapp/index.md

 **Explanation:**

-- **`useEffect`** **Hook** : This hook initializes and fetches the smart contracts when the provider changes.
+- **`useEffect`** **Hook** : This hook initializes and fetches the staking smart contract when the provider changes.

   - **Check Provider** : If no provider is available, the function returns null.
-  - **Fetch Contracts** : It fetches and sets the smart contracts for the staking.
+  - **Fetch Contracts** : It fetches and sets the smart contract for the staking.

-By following these steps, we'll configure the Portkey provider to connect users' wallets to your app and interact with the multi-token and stainng smart contract including Fungible Token and Staing related functionalities.
-This setup will enable our frontend components to perform actions like `create Token`, `transfer Token`, and `stakinng Token`, `withdraw Token`, `emergency withdraw Token` and etc.
+By following these steps, we'll configure the Portkey provider to connect users' wallets to the dApp and interact with the multi-token and staking smart contract including interaction with the fungible token and the staking functionalities.
+This setup will enable our frontend components to perform actions like `create tokens`, `transfer tokens`, and `stake tokens`, `withdraw tokens`, `emergency withdraw tokens`, etc.

 ### Configure Connect Wallet Function